xiix0/scam/README.md

+Q:	What's the difference between a dead dog in the road and a dead
-Something's rotten in the state of Denmark.
+	lawyer in the road?
-		-- Shakespeare
+A:	There are skid marks in front of the dog.